 Machine learning is arguably a buzzword that earned widespread use beginning in 2016.
-More than just a fashionable terminology however, machine learning is a legitimate subfield of computer science that was first conceptualized in 1959.
+More than just a fashionable terminology, however, machine learning is a legitimate subfield of computer science that was first conceptualized in 1959.
 It also borrows tools and techniques from data science, as well as principles and practices in statistics.

 Central to machine learning is the development and use of algorithms that can be embedded into a software program or a computer machine to automatically process large amount of data, understand patterns, and provide corresponding predictions or interferences.
 Machine learning has since become one of the main goals and fields of artificial intelligence.

 What is Machine Learning?